-B. MANDAMUS FOR SANCTIONS.

-1. Abuse of Discretion.
+- B. MANDAMUS FOR SANCTIONS.
+Mandamus for sanctions requires a showing of an abuse of discretion and the lack of an adequate remedy at law. - 1.
+Abuse of Discretion.
 Mandamus will issue with regard to a sanction only where an abuse of discretion is shown.
 In re Christus Health, 276 S.W.3d 708, 709-10 (Tex.
-App.--Houston [1 Dist.]
-2008, orig. petition); The standard of review for abuse of discretion in a sanction-related mandamus is the ordinary one.
+App.--Houston [1st Dist.]
+2008, orig. proceeding).
+The standard of review for abuse of discretion in a sanction-related mandamus is the ordinary one.
 In re Gupta, 263 S.W.3d 184, 192 (Tex.
-App.--Houston [1 Dist.]
-2007, orig.

-petition) ("a trial court abuses its discretion if it issues a discovery sanction in an arbitrary or unreasonable manner, or without reference to guiding rules and principles").

-2. No Adequate Remedy at Law.
-As with all mandamus relief, mandamus relating to sanctions requires a showing that the trial court abused its discretion and that appeal is not an adequate remedy.
+App.--Houston [1st Dist.]
+2007, orig. petition) ("a trial court abuses its discretion if it issues a discovery sanction in an arbitrary or unreasonable manner, or without reference to guiding rules and principles"). - 2.
+No Adequate Remedy at Law.
+As with other mandamus relief, mandamus relating to sanctions requires a showing that the trial court abused its discretion and that appeal is not an adequate remedy.

 TRCP 215.1 says that a discovery related sanction "order shall be subject to review on appeal from the final judgment."
-Nonetheless, mandamus is available to review a sanctions order when appeal is not an adequate remedy.
+This affords a legal remedy that would preclude mandamus.
+Nonetheless, mandamus is available to review a discovery-related sanctions order when appeal is not an adequate remedy.
 Where death penalty sanctions have been granted, but an appealable order has not been signed, appeal is not an adequate remedy.
 In TransAmerican Natural Gas Corp. v.
 Powell, 811 S.W.2d 913, 919 (Tex.
 1991), the Supreme Court said: